 Do rabbits eat oranges?
 An orange fruit naturally has a lot of great health benefits in it.
 For starters, it contains no saturated cholesterol or fats and is low in calories.
-It contains high amount of fiber called pectin.
+It contains a high amount of fiber called pectin.
 Pectin is a strong laxative that helps eliminate the content of the colon immediately.
 The result is a short exposure time of this organ to toxic substances that can cause serious disease.
 Moreover, pectin reduces blood cholesterol level by preventing its reabsorption.

-As generally known by many, an orange fruit also contains high dosage of Vitamin C. This vitamin is a natural antioxidant that provides resistance of the infectious, harmful and pro-inflammatory free radicals.
+As generally known by many, an orange fruit also contains a high dosage of Vitamin C. This vitamin is a natural antioxidant that provides resistance of the infectious, harmful and pro-inflammatory free radicals.
 It also has Vitamin A that helps maintain good eyesight.
-In addition, it contains other important mineral such as potassium that regulates heart rate and blood pressure and calcium that is important for having strong bones.
+In addition, it contains another important mineral such as potassium that regulates heart rate and blood pressure and calcium that is important for having strong bones.